SudhakarAnivella/rule-engine-framework/README.md

 # rule-engine-framework
-Rules engine framework on top of drools
+Rules engine framework on top of drools.